jcoreio/material-ui-popup-state/README.md

 If `true`, will not steal focus when the popup is opened.
 (And `bindPopover`/`bindMenu`) will inject `disableAutoFocus`, `disableEnforceFocus`, and `disableRestoreFocus`).

+You should use this option if you are doing `bindHover`.
+Otherwise the document may scroll back to the previous focused element when you move the pointer out of the hovered menu or popover.

 ## `usePopupState` return value

 An object with the following properties: